-A long and prolific literature has investigated structural breaks in trend U.S. real GDP growth rates over the post-war period, with a primary focus being evidence for a reduction in trend real GDP growth during the early 1970s.10 Recently, interest in this topic has experienced a resurgence, with a number of papers investigating the possibility of additional structural changes in trend real GDP growth in the mid 2000s (prior to the start of the Great Recession).
-Recent contributions in this literature include Luo and Startz (2014), Antolin-Diaz et al. (2017), Grant and Chan (2017), Kamber et al. (2018) and Eo and Morley (2018).
+A long and prolific literature has investigated structural breaks in trend U.S. real GDP growth rates over the post-war period, with a primary focus on evidence for a reduction in trend real GDP growth during the early 1970s.12 Recently, interest in this topic has experienced a resurgence, with a number of papers investigating the possibility of additional structural changes in trend real GDP growth in the mid 2000s (prior to the start of the Great Recession).
+Recent contributions in this literature include Luo and Startz (2014), Antolin-Diaz, Drechsel, and Petrella (2017), Grant and Chan (2017), Kamber, Morley and Wong (2018), and Eo and Morley (2020).

 To investigate changes in trend growth rates, we look for breaks in the unconditional mean of both real GDP and real Consumption growth.
-Recall, the evidence in Tables 9 and 10 provided only weak evidence for breaks in the intercept or AR parameters for real GDP and Consumption growth.
-Given this, there is similarly weak evidence for breaks in the unconditional mean of real GDP growth, as this mean is a function of the intercept and AR parameters only.
-To provide some visual evidence, Figures 4-5 shows the posterior median and 68% coverage intervals for the unconditional mean of annualized real GDP growth and annualized real Consumption growth respectively.
+Recall, there was little evidence for breaks in the AR parameters of these series, suggesting that changes in persistence have not contributed to changes in unconditional mean.
+However, there was significant evidence for a single break in intercept for these series, with substantial uncertainty regarding the timing of this break.
+Given this, there is similar evidence for breaks in the unconditional mean of real GDP growth, as this mean is a function of the intercept and AR parameters only.
+To provide some visual evidence, Figure 4 shows the posterior median and 68% coverage intervals for the unconditional mean of annualized real GDP and Consumption growth, while Figure 5 displays this same information plotted alongside the raw data.
 It is important to emphasize that this is a BMA estimate, meaning that the estimates incorporate uncertainty about lag selection, the presence of structural breaks, the location of breaks, and which parameters break.
-For both real GDP and real Consumption growth, the posterior median does show some downward drift over time, with small reductions visible in the mid 1980s and early 2000s, and a larger reduction visible in the mid 2000s.
-The sum of these reductions are relatively small, on the order of 0.07 of an annualized percentage point for real GDP.
-Also, these changes are small relative to the uncertainty with which the unconditional mean is estimated.
-Thus, our BMA procedure does not provide strong evidence in favor of changes in trend growth rates in the U.S. economy.
-It is true that our BMA posterior median estimates are qualitatively consistent with a reduction in trend growth rates over time in the U.S. economy.
-However, as of now, additional data is needed to strengthen this evidence.
+For both real GDP and real Consumption growth, the posterior median shows significant downward drift over time, with small reductions visible in the mid 1980s and early 2000s, and a larger reduction visible in the mid 2000s.
+The sum of these reductions are relatively large, on the order of 0.5 of an annualized percentage point for real GDP.
+Thus, our BMA procedure provides evidence in favor of changes in trend growth rates in the U.S. economy, although this evidence is consistent with breaks in the 2000s rather than a break in the early 1970s.

-Similarly, our BMA results provide very little evidence for changes in the natural rate of the unemployment rate, as measured by its unconditional mean.
-Figure 6 shows the BMA posterior median and 68% coverage intervals, and displays very little visible change over time.
-Consistent with Staiger et al. (1997), the 68% coverage intervals are relatively large, suggesting the natural rate is a difficult concept to measure empirically.
+The BMA results provide little evidence for changes in the natural rate of unemployment, as measured by the unconditional mean of the unemployment rate.
+As shown in Figures 4 and 5, the posterior median displays very little change over time.
+Consistent with Staiger, Stock and Watson (1997), the 68% coverage intervals are relatively large, suggesting the natural rate is a difficult concept to measure empirically.
+This is consistent with the results from Table 9, which found that a model with no breaks in intercept or AR parameters received substantially higher posterior probability than models with such breaks.

-$^{^{10}}$ As just two examples in this large literature, see Perron (1989) and Bai et al. (1998).
+$^{^{12}}$ As just two examples in this large literature, see Perron (1989) and Bai, Lumsdaine and Stock (1998).